meobilivang/Team-4-VTDT-Training/README.md

 **Date:** *June 13th, 2021 - June 20th, 2021*

-**Goal**: Bring acquired knowledge into actions.
+**Goal**: Bring acquired knowledge into action.
 Able to configure & apply involved components at elementary level

 - Basic install of components
 - Perform simple demos to understand the workflow & configurations of components.